aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/using-aspose-drawing-in-azure-function/_index.md

 ## 6. Test your function in Azure.

-In the address bar in the browser, append the string /api/Function1 to the base URL and run the request (the full request will be like https://azurefunctionapp123456789.azurewebsites.net/api/Function1).
+In the address bar in the browser, append the string **/api/Function1** to the base URL and run the request (the full request will look like https://azurefunctionapp123456789.azurewebsites.net/api/Function1).

 The browser will display the drawing result: